Navajo Name of Upper Antelope Canyon: Tse’bighanilini

 The Navajo name for Upper Antelope Canyon is Tse’bighanilini, which means “the place where water runs through rocks.”
 Upper Antelope is at about 4,000 feet elevation and the canyon walls rise 660 feet above the streambed.
 This canyon has a little more room to walk as it’s formed like an “A” as the bottom is wider, easier to maneuver through the canyon walls.
 Located within the Le Chee Chapter of the Navajo Nation.

 Lower Antelope Canyon

-Tour guides are mandatory.
-Please make arrangements for a tour to visit Lower Antelope Canyon.
-As of May 1, 2011, there is a two-hour limit inside Lower Antelope Canyon.
+As of May 1, 2011, there is a two-hour limit inside Upper Antelope Canyon.

 Upper Part of East Waterholes

 The upper part of East Waterholes is accessible by guided tours only.
 Please make reservations with Horseshoe Bend Slot Canyon Tours listed under the Guided Tours page.

 The lower part of East Waterholes requires a Backcountry Permit to access this area, which is located just off Highway 89 at milepost 542.